jongiddy/cf-dioxus/README.md

 - `cf-dioxus`: A sample Dioxus project.
 See the site in action at https://cf-dioxus.pages.dev/
 - `cf-dioxus-pages`: Installation of the Dioxus project in Cloudflare Pages (no SSR or API calls).
 - `cf-dioxus-worker`: Installation of the Dioxus project in Cloudflare Workers (no SSR or API calls) - this corresponds to the Cloudflare Pages configuration.
+- `cf-dioxus-http-api`: Installation of the Dioxus project in Cloudflare Workers using `http` and an existing API.

 The installations here keep the Dioxus project separate from the Cloudflare deployment method.
 This allows easy application of alternative methods.
 To make